Anosov triangle reflection groups in SL(3,R): Constructing a boundary map

 Let $\varepsilon > 0$.
-Since $\xi(x) \in \rho(g_n)A$ for all $n$ and $\operatorname{diam}(\rho(g_n)A) \to 0$ by \autoref{lem:convergent_boxes} there is some $n$ with
+Since $\xi(z) \in \rho(g_n)\bx$ for all $n$ and $\operatorname{diam}(\rho(g_n)\bx) \to 0$ by \autoref{lem:convergent_boxes} there is some $n$ with

-If $g_n^{-1} x \in I^\circ$, then $g_n I$ is a neighborhood of $x$, so this shows continuity at $x$.
-On the other hand, if $g_n^{-1} x \in \partial I$ then $x$ is the clockwise boundary point of $g_n I$ by the above construction.
-So in this case we only get semicontinuity of $\xi$ at $x$ in clockwise direction.
+If $g_n^{-1}z \in I^\circ$, then $g_n I$ is a neighborhood of $z$, so this shows continuity at $z$.
+On the other hand, if $g_n^{-1} z \in \partial I$ then $z$ is the clockwise boundary point of $g_n I$.
+So in this case we only get semicontinuity of $\xi$ at $z$ in the clockwise direction.
 But we can repeat the argument replacing ``clockwise'' by ``counter--clockwise'' to get full continuity. \end{Prf}

 This finishes the proof of \autoref{prop:limit_map_exists}.